 To create a PXE-bootable diskless image that will mount the target root file system image via NFS on a target system, select PXE Diskless from the toolbox on the left side of the RedHawk Architect main window.
-The Make PXE Diskless Image page will then appear, as shown in the following figure.
+The Deploy to Diskless Systems page will then appear.
+Note that the first time that you select the PXE Diskless deployment method you will be presented with the initial page shown in the following figure: